Signatures of inhomogeneous dark matter annihilation on 21-cm: Simulation Results

-\Fig{sdfegrhrgr} shows the inhomogeneous lightcone evolution for the boost factor, density contrast and various observables ($x_{\rm{e}},\ T_{\rm{k}}$ and $T_{21}$) along with comparisons between {\tt IHM} and {\tt HMG} simulations.
-From the upper 2 panels, it can be seen that the boost factor $B$ exhibits distinctive inhomogeneity patterns that closely traces that in density contrast $\delta$.
-This is further demonstrated quantitatively in the middle and right panels of \Fig{e2ftssaasadwu}, where we show that after normalization, $B$ and $\delta$ shares remarkably similar power spectrum.
-The amplitude of $B$ also traces density fluctuation level, as can be inferred from the top 2 panels of \Fig{sdfegrhrgr}.
+\Fig{Fig_LightCone_Plot} shows the inhomogeneous lightcone evolutions for the boost factor, density contrast, $x_{\rm{e}},\ T_{\rm{k}}$ and $T_{21}$, respectively, along with comparisons between the {\tt IHM} and {\tt HMG} simulations.
+From the upper two panels, it can be seen that the boost factor $B$ exhibits distinctive inhomogeneity patterns that closely trace those in density contrast $\delta$.
+This is further demonstrated quantitatively in the middle and right panels of \Fig{e2ftssaasadwu}, where we show that after normalization, $B$ and $\delta$ share remarkably similar power spectrum.
+The amplitude of $B$ also traces the density fluctuation level, as can be inferred from the top two panels of \Fig{Fig_LightCone_Plot}.
 At high redshifts ($z > 50$) when the inhomogeneity in matter distribution is negligible, $B$ takes unity and increases with the growth of density fluctuation.
-Since the collapse fraction $f_\r{coll}$ indirectly reflects the density fluctuation level, this can also be seen in the left panel of \Fig{e2ftssaasadwu}, which shows that $B$ grows with $f_\r{coll}$.
-By redshift $z = 4$ when about $70\%$ of matter collapsed into halos, DM annihilation rate is boosted by roughly a factor of $10^5$ compared to the uniform background.
+Since the collapse fraction $f_\r{coll}$ indirectly reflects the density fluctuation level, this can also be seen in the left panel of \Fig{e2ftssaasadwu}, which shows that $B$ follows a growth history similar to that of $f_\r{coll}$.
+By redshift $z = 11$ when about $27\%$ of matter has collapsed into halos, DM annihilation rate is boosted by roughly a factor of 350 compared to the uniform background.